m0ngr31/kanzi/CONTRIBUTING.md

 ## Please Read
 If you would like to contribute, please keep the following in mind:
  - If you make a change that affects the setup (ex.
-Adding a new custom slot type), make sure you're updating the README file.
+Adding a new custom slot type), make sure you're updating the [docs site](https://github.com/m0ngr31/lexigr.am).
  - If you make a new intent, make sure that you follow the same syntax as the rest of the templates.
 DO NOT just put English text in `alexa.py` file.
    - Make sure you look at the translating guide below to get your intent ready for translation.